 Fig. 2.
 Comparison of upfront cost of a 1-kW storage system as a function of the minimum-discharge-duration time for storage that costs more for the reservoir or more for the power conversion.
 Both the total cost (left) and cost relative to the reservoir size (right) are shown.

 Commonly, the transition from short- to long-duration applications is considered to be between 4- and 10-hours minimum-discharge-duration time.
-In practice, good candidates for long-duration storage are likely to have a scalable energy reservoir with < $10/kWh cost.
-The distinction between short- and long-duration storage is useful for studying the system’s needs and identifying the best technologies to meet those needs, but it should be kept in mind that a large set of short-duration storage resources may provide storage over a long duration and that any long-duration storage resource may also be used for short-duration applications.“Self-contained” vs “Cross-sector” long-duration storage
+In practice, good candidates for long-duration storage are likely to have a scalable energy reservoir with < $10/kWh cost, though this will likely change over time as costs on the electric grid change as well.
+The distinction between short- and long-duration storage is useful for studying the system’s needs and identifying the best technologies to meet those needs, but it should be kept in mind that a large set of short-duration storage resources may provide storage over a long duration and that any long-duration storage resource may also be used for short-duration applications.

+We think that a more durable definition of “short-” and “long-duration” storage can be found by thinking about the economic behavior of the systems rather than the specific costs or chemistries.
+To help develop the vocabulary around these economic behaviors, we are studying whether there are distinct operating regimes that can be decomposed to identify:

+Intra-day or diurnal balancing

+Inter-day balancing (days to weeks)

+Seasonal balancing (weeks to months)

+Inter-annual balancing

+“Self-contained” vs “Cross-sector” long-duration storage

 We propose two categories of long-duration storage: “self-contained” and “cross-sector” long-duration storage, as shown in Fig. 3.
 The self-contained category of long-duration storage is easiest to understand and has been described above.
 These systems use surplus electricity to store energy in a reservoir.
 The system later converts the stored energy back to electricity.